sourmash-bio/sourmash/doc/developer.md

 #### Installing Sourmash in the editable mode

-Use pip to install the sourmash its testing requirements:
+Use pip to do an editable install of sourmash (and its testing requirements):

 ```
 pip install -e ".[test]"